Jon Ritzheimer: Activities

 Ritzheimer first attracted national attention in May 2015 when he began pacing in front of a mosque near his residence in Phoenix, Arizona, wearing a T-shirt that had "Fuck Islam" imprinted on it.
 Later that month, he organized what media characterized as an "anti-Muslim protest" outside the mosque that drew 250 people.
 During an interview on CNN about the protest, Ritzheimer compared himself to the signers of the United States Declaration of Independence.
 He later started a GoFundMe campaign to raise $10 million which would be used, he said, to either finance his life in hiding (he had earlier alleged "they're calling for lone wolves to come and behead me") or to challenge John McCain for United States Senate.

 In June 2015, Ritzheimer posted a video to his Facebook page.
 In the video, in which he appeared shirtless, Ritzheimer claimed "hackers have ruined my life", alleging that he was a victim of identity theft by persons who had publicly exposed his social security number and credit card information.
 He went on to explain that he was also suffering from malnutrition and that his earlier wearing of the "Fuck Islam" T-shirt was "distasteful" and "stupid".

 By September, the group Oath Keepers reported they were in the process of expelling Ritzheimer from their organization after he suddenly announced detailed plans to "arrest" United States Senator Debbie Stabenow for treason.
-In response, Ritzheimer said that he was withdrawing his membership from the group.
+In response, Ritzheimer said he was withdrawing his membership from the group.
 The U.S. Capitol Police, which is responsible for the protection of members of Congress, meanwhile announced they had started coordinating with police in Michigan, Stabenow's home state, to monitor attempts by Ritzheimer or confederates to carry out the threat of "arrest".